-- coordinating, through the Chief Human Resources Officer, the effective implementation of department-wide education and training initiatives about public sector ethics, including the Code of Conduct - providing advice on all relevant employment legislation (for example, the Public Service Act 2008), industrial instruments (for example, certified agreements and awards) and directives (for example, recruitment and selection) - providing advice on appropriate management action and/or disciplinary proceedings regarding alleged fraud and corruption by an employee of the department - liaising with the relevant external authorities to manage pre-employment screening activities.
+- Coordinate, through the Chief Human Resources Officer, the effective implementation of departmentwide education and training initiatives about public sector ethics, including the Code of Conduct. - Provide advice on all relevant employment legislation (for example, the Public Service Act 2008), industrial instruments (for example, certified agreements and awards) and directives (for example, recruitment and selection). - Provide advice on appropriate management action and/or disciplinary proceedings regarding alleged fraud and corruption by employees of the department. - Liaise with the relevant external authorities to manage pre-employment screening activities.